Dr. Wesley G. Jennings

 Areas of Expertise:

 Wesley G. Jennings, Ph.D., is Professor and Doctoral Program Coordinator in the School of Criminal Justice at Texas State University.
-In addition, he also has a Courtesy Appointment in the Department of Health Outcomes & Policy and is a Faculty Affiliate of the Institute for Child Health Policy in the College of Medicine at the University of Florida.
+In addition, he also has a Courtesy Appointment in the Department of Health Outcomes & Biomedical Informatics and is a Faculty Affiliate of the Institute for Child Health Policy in the College of Medicine at the University of Florida.